EB-Forks/BandcampVolumeFirefox/README.md

 # Bandcamp Volume

-A Firefox add-on that adds a volume slider to [Bandcamp](http://www.bandcamp.com) album pages.
+A Firefox extension that adds a volume slider to [Bandcamp](http://www.bandcamp.com) album pages.
 Based on [Bandcamp Volume for Chrome](https://github.com/ubercow/bandcamp_volume) by Zak Kristjanson.

 ## Usage
-The add-on is fully functional.
-Will be published to Mozilla repo soon.
+You can download and install this extension from the oficial Mozilla add-ons repository: https://addons.mozilla.org/en-US/firefox/addon/bandcamp-volume/

 ## Background
 Bandcamp is a great music site with a lot for albums.
 It uses an html5 based audio player.
 This player, however, lacks any form of volume control.
 When asked about it, Bandcamp responded with the following: